cisco-ce/roomos.cisco.com/doc/MTR/GetStartedMTR.md

 * **Text size**.
 Small, normal, large, extra large.
 * **Color correction**.
 Toggle it on or off and correct.
+* **Screen Reader**.
+Toggle it on or off.
+When the feature is on, you can tap on any text on the screen to have it read out loud.
+If you select a graphical user interface (GUI) item, such as a checkbox, it will first read out the option, and then you need to double-tap it to perform the action, like checking the box.
 * **High contrast**.
 Toggle it on or off.